madlabnexus/KVM/README.md

 # Select your keyboard device (usually event0 or event1)
 # Press the "? /" key
-# Note the scancode it reports
+# Note the scancode it reports (should be e01d)

-# If it's not 97, use that scancode in the fix:
-sudo setkeycodes YOUR_SCANCODE 89
+# The correct scancode for Lenovo ABNT2 is: e01d
+# Maps to keycode: 89 (slash/question)
 ```

+**Understanding the scancode:**
+- `e01d` is an **extended scancode** (starts with e0)
+- This is different from simple scancodes like `1c` (Enter)
+- Lenovo uses this extended scancode for the ABNT2 extra key
+- Standard ABNT2 keyboards may use different scancodes

 ### GPU Not Binding to vfio-pci